rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-1/README.md

 ### Basic usage
-First let's create a directory for this exercise:
+First let's create a directory for this exercise and set it as the current working directory:

     mkdir ~/Tekton
+    cd ~/Tekton

 Now let's create our first `Task` by copying the following to a file named `echo-hello-world.yaml`: